Kennyboy7/marcgratch.com/wp-content/plugins/aesop-story-engine/README.txt

 = 1.7.0 =
 * FIX - Default color behavior for non-block quote is restored
 * FIX - Default mapbox url is set to v4
-* FIX - Fized the height for default Timeline bar
+* FIX - Fixed the height for default Timeline bar
 * FIX - Aesop Lazy Loader compatability is added to more gallery types
 * FIX - Self target video doesn't play automatically if not visible and "start play when in view" is on